-Total debt as of December 31, 2016, was \$36.78 billion, a decrease of \$1.23 billion from year-end 2015.
-Debt related to Financial Products decreased \$896 million, reflecting decreasing portfolio funding requirements.
-Debt related to ME&T decreased \$334 million in 2016, due to the maturity of a long-term debt issuance.
+Total debt as of December 31, 2017 was \$34.88 billion, a decrease of \$1.91 billion from year-end 2016.
+Debt related to Financial Products decreased \$689 million.
+Debt related to ME&T decreased \$1.22 billion in 2017, primarily due to the early redemption of a long term debt issuance.
+On October 10, 2017, we called for redemption of all \$900 million in aggregate principal amount of our outstanding 7.90% senior notes due in December 2018, payable in cash.
+The redemption date occurred on November 10, 2017 and included a prepayment fee of \$58 million.

 We have three global credit facilities with a syndicate of banks totaling \$10.50 billion (Credit Facility) available in the aggregate to both Caterpillar and Cat Financial for general liquidity purposes.
-Based on management's allocation decision, which can be revised from time to time, the portion of the Credit Facility available to ME&T as of December 31, 2016 was \$2.75 billion.
-Our three Global Credit Facilities are:
+Based on management's allocation decision, which can be revised from time to time, the portion of the Credit Facility available to ME&T as of December 31, 2017 was \$2.75 billion.
+Our three Credit Facilities are:

-- The 364-day facility of \$3.15 billion (of which \$0.82 billion is available to ME&T) expires in September 2017. - The three-year facility, as amended in September 2016, of \$2.73 billion (of which \$0.72 billion is available to ME&T) expires in September 2019. - The five-year facility, as amended in September 2016, of \$4.62 billion (of which \$1.21 billion is available to ME&T) expires in September 2021.
+- The 364-day facility of \$3.15 billion (of which \$0.82 billion is available to ME&T) expires in September 2018. - The three-year facility, as amended in September 2017, of \$2.73 billion (of which \$0.72 billion is available to ME&T) expires in September 2020. - The five-year facility, as amended in September 2017, of \$4.62 billion (of which \$1.21 billion is available to ME&T) expires in September 2022.

-At December 31, 2016, Caterpillar's consolidated net worth was \$13.20 billion, which was above the \$9.00 billion required under the Credit Facility.
-The consolidated net worth is defined as the consolidated stockholder's equity including preferred stock but excluding the pension and other postretirement benefits balance within Accumulated other comprehensive income (loss).
+At December 31, 2017, Caterpillar's consolidated net worth was \$13.72 billion, which was above the \$9.00 billion required under the Credit Facility.
+The consolidated net worth is defined as the consolidated shareholder's equity including preferred stock but excluding the pension and other postretirement benefits balance within Accumulated other comprehensive income (loss).

-At December 31, 2016, Cat Financial's covenant interest coverage ratio was 1.92 to 1.
-This is above the 1.15 to 1 minimum ratio. calculated as (1) profit excluding income taxes, interest expense and net gain/(loss) from interest rate derivatives to (2) interest expense calculated at the end of each calendar quarter for the rolling four quarter period then most recently ended, required by the Credit Facility.
+At December 31, 2017, Cat Financial's covenant interest coverage ratio was 1.88 to 1.
+This is above the 1.15 to 1 minimum ratio, calculated as (1) profit excluding income taxes, interest expense and net gain/(loss) from interest rate derivatives to (2) interest expense calculated at the end of each calendar quarter for the rolling four quarter period then most recently ended, required by the Credit Facility.

-In addition, at December 31, 2016, Cat Financial's six-month covenant leverage ratio was 7.35 to 1 and year-end covenant leverage ratio was 7.60 to 1.
+In addition, at December 31, 2017, Cat Financial's six-month covenant leverage ratio was 7.38 to 1 and year-end covenant leverage ratio was 7.71 to 1.
 This is below the maximum ratio of debt to net worth of 10 to 1, calculated (1) on a monthly basis as the average of the leverage ratios determined on the last day of each of the six preceding calendar months and (2) at each December 31, required by the Credit Facility.

 In the event Caterpillar or Cat Financial does not meet one or more of their respective financial covenants under the Credit Facility in the future (and are unable to obtain a consent or waiver), the syndicate of banks may terminate the commitments allocated to the party that does not meet its covenants.
 Additionally, in such event, certain of Cat Financial's other lenders under other loan agreements where similar financial covenants or cross default provisions are applicable, may, at their election, choose to pursue remedies under those loan agreements, including accelerating the repayment of outstanding borrowings.
-At December 31, 2016, there were no borrowings under the Credit Facility.

-Our total credit commitments and available credit as of December 31, 2016 were:
+At December 31, 2017, there were no borrowings under the Credit Facility.
+Our total credit commitments and available credit as of December 31, 2017 were: